Kwena Maphaka

-Under-19 Career
+Under-19 career

 As a 15-year-old, Maphaka was included in the 2022 Under-19 Cricket World Cup in the West Indies in January and February 2022.
 He played three of South Africa's six matches and took seven wickets at an average of 18.28 with an economy rate of 5.56.

 In December 2023, he was named in South Africa's national under-19 squad for the 2024 Under-19 Cricket World Cup.
 In the first match against West Indies, he took a match-winning five-wicket haul, for which he got the player of the match award.
 Maphaka shined for South Africa in the Super six stage, as he took five-wicket and six-wicket hauls against Zimbabwe and Sri Lanka respectively.
 He took a record three five-wicket hauls in the tournament, the highest by any player in a single Under-19 World Cup tournament.
 He then went on to take 3 wickets against India in the semi-finals in a losing cause.
 Maphaka ended his campaign with 21 wickets (second most in a single tournament) at an average of 9.71.
-Adding his 7 wickets in the 2022 edition, his total tally of 28 wickets in Under-19 Men's Cricket World Cups puts him equal to Zimbabwe's Wesley Madhevere for most wickets overall.
+Adding his 7 wickets in the 2022 edition, his total tally of 28 wickets in Under-19 Men's Cricket World Cups puts him equal to Zimbabwe's Wesley Madhevere for the most wickets overall.